Message from Lisa Ayers, HSST Training Programme Director

 - Having an awareness of equality and diversity as an educator

-The online HSST Train the Trainer event will be delivered as two live broadcast webinars taking place at the following times:
+The online HSST Train the Trainer event will be delivered as two live broadcast webinars taking place next month.

 - Webinar 1: Thursday 3rd December 2020 at 2pm: An Introduction to the HSST